anderson-joyle/DAXDUTIL/README.md

 This is a list with some utilities and tools that might be useful at DAX development process.
 Each file represents a single project and were written in a clean AX enviroment.

-~~PLEASE~~ You are more than welcome to contribute with your awsome utility/tool.
+You are more than welcome to contribute with your awsome utility/tool.

 ### DAX 2012 tools
 * [Tables](https://github.com/anderson-joyle/DAXDUTIL/tree/master/Tables)